 So is it still worth getting?
 The answer isn't the resounding yes it was last year.
 You can now get the similarly specced LG G3 for just a little more – and that won TrustedReviews Phone of the Year in 2014.
 You also need to consider the fact that it isn't compatible with some 4G networks in the UK.
 That makes it an instant no-go for many of you.

 With those caveats in place, let's take a closer look...

 The OnePlus One is actually significantly larger than some of the phones it's designed to compete with, like the Galaxy S6 and HTC One M9.
 That's because the phone has a 5.5-inch screen – just like the iPhone 6 Plus that costs three times as much.
 We imagine OnePlus takes no small amount of glee in offering such a large screen at half the price of its 5-inch competitors.

 Consequently, though, the OnePlus One does take a bit more getting used to than those phones.
-But it is way off the ridiculous size of supersize phones like the Samsung Galaxy Mega and HTC One Max.
+But it is way off the ridiculous size of supersize phones like the Nexus 6 and HTC One Max.
 You can still use it in one hand.
 It's just big.

-Another way the OnePlus One manages to have a style all of its own is by using a very unusual rear finish.
-We used the black 64GB version and it has an oddly, deliberately rough soft touch finish.
+One other way the OnePlus One manages to have a style all of its own is by using a very unusual rear finish.
+We used the black 64GB version and it has an oddly, deliberately rough soft-touch finish.
 It's like a cross between sandpaper and felt.
 That may sound terrible, but it's very tactile surface that makes the phone feel that bit more substantial than a lot of other phones, including the Samsung Galaxy S5.
 It almost feels like it's made of stone.

 SEE ALSO: OnePlus One vs Oppo Find 7a